carlomazzaferro/kryptoflow/README.md

 4. Local install: `pip install -e .`
 5. Kafka IP: `export KAFKA_SERVER_IP='kafka1'`

+Finally, you may need to edit your `/etc/hosts/` to be able to connect to kafka.
+Do so by running:

+`sudo nano /etc/hosts`

+and adding the following line to it:

+`127.0.0.1       localhost kafka1`

 Then, run `mkdir -p /tmp/logs/ && supervisord -c resources/supervisord.conf`

+This will run the three scripts below and will take care of restarting them if/when they fail.
+This should happen eventually due to API downtimes, malformatted data that is not handled, etc. Usually however the scripts are pretty resiliant and have run for weeks straight.

 Alternatively, run: